Viktor-Symov/connect/README.md

 # connect
-Script for connecting to devices via SSH protocol
+Bash script for connecting to devices via SSH protocol